-- Writers' awards. - Showing work to Head teacher or Deputy Head teacher, showing work in assembly, displaying work around the school. - Certificates of achievement awarded in assembly for good work, effort or attitude. - Pupils who collect a certain number of house points will have a certificate to take home to parents praising their efforts:
+- Writers' and Mathematicians' awards in celebration assembly - Showing work to Head teacher or Deputy Head teacher, showing work in assembly, displaying work around the school. - Certificates of achievement awarded in assembly for good work, effort or attitude. - Pupils who collect a certain number of house points will have a certificate to take home to parents praising their efforts:

-50 house points - bronze 100 house points - silver 150 house points - gold 200 house points - medal 300 house points - book token
+50 house points - bronze 100 house points - silver 150 house points - gold 250 house points - medal 350 house points - book token

-- A golden table is created each Friday lunchtime.
-The school cook chooses four children each week to receive a golden award for politeness, good manners etc. They each choose a friend to sit with them at the 'Golden Table' which has a table cloth, flowers etc. They also receive 5 house points each - The trophy for the School Courtesy Award is given weekly to KS2 classes, choosing a winner from each class in succession. - Children in EYFS and KSI are awarded a Behaviour Bee.
-This relates to a particular school value each short term. - The House Cup is awarded at the end of each term and an overall winner house cup at the end of the year. - A Sports Day Trophy is awarded to the winning house
+- A golden place is created each Friday lunchtime.
+The school catering team and /or Midday Meal Supervisors choose a child from each sitting each week to receive a golden award for politeness, good manners etc. They each choose a friend to sit with at the 'Golden Place'.
+They also receive 2 house points each - The trophy for the School Courtesy Award is given weekly to KS2 classes, choosing a winner from each class in succession. - Children in EYFS and KS1 are awarded a Behaviour Bee and the Value Cup is awarded to a member of each class in KS2 weekly.
+These relate to a particular school value each short term. - The House Cup is awarded at the end of each long term and an overall winner house cup at the end of the year. - A Sports Day Trophy is awarded to the winning house